 Thus, It is possible to consider that a design pattern is a "canonical reusable microarchitecture" for a given problem type.
 For each design problem solved by a design pattern, the "canonical solution" is an adaptation of a design pattern to the context of the problem.
 Thus, "an alternative solution" is a valid solution for a given problem, but with a different architecture than the canonical solution.
 Thus, the requirements of the problem are respected by the alternative solution, but relations between the classes are different from the pattern, and / or there is not all the participants of the pattern.
 An alternative solution is an inadequate solution to a problem and is replaceable by the instantiation of the design pattern corresponding to problem type under consideration.
 "An instantiation" is the process of adapting a design pattern to the particular context of a problem.
 "An abstraction" is the reverse process of instantiation.

-"A misaligned pattern" is the abstraction of a recurring alternative solution in the same way that a design pattern is the abstraction of a recurrent canonical solution.
-A misaligned pattern is connected to one and only one design pattern.
-The term "misaligned" was chosen to describe this new pattern family, because it corresponds to a degradation of the intrinsic qualities of design patterns and because they are replaceable by the corresponding design patterns.
-The structural differences between a design pattern and a misaligned pattern cause degradation of the efficiency to solve such problems adequately.
+"A spoiled pattern" is the abstraction of a recurring alternative solution in the same way that a design pattern is the abstraction of a recurrent canonical solution.
+A spoiled pattern is connected to one and only one design pattern.
+The term "spoiled" was chosen to describe this new pattern family, because it corresponds to a degradation of the intrinsic qualities of design patterns and because they are replaceable by the corresponding design patterns.
+The structural differences between a design pattern and a spoiled pattern cause degradation of the efficiency to solve such problems adequately.
 "Strong points" of a design pattern express the criteria for architecture and software quality factors introduced by its use.
-These criteria are partially deducted from the result section of the GoF catalog and design defects found during the use of misaligned patterns.
+These criteria are partially deducted from the result section of the GoF catalog and design defects found during the use of spoiled patterns.
 They explained how a design pattern is the best solution for a problem type.